-Do you use “Please advice” or “Please advise” in your emails?
+Do you use “Please advice” or “Please advise”?
 Well, the correct phrase is actually “Please advise”.

 Just take note that some may argue “Please advise” sounds impolite, so try to use it sparingly or check that the content of your email doesn’t come across rude or demanding.

 Now let me explain to you the differences between advise and advice.
 Both sound similar, but one is spelled with an “s” and the other with a “c”.
 How you pronounce them is different, too.

 The correct pronunciation for advise is “uhd·vaiz“, where the “s” sounds like a “z”.

 The correct pronunciation for advice is “uhd·vais” where the “c” sounds like an “s”.

 So what else is different between the two?

 Advice is a noun.
 If you give someone advice, you give them guidance or recommendations about what they should do.

 Here are some examples of how to use advice:

 - I listened to her advice to take lots of rest to recover from the fever.

 - The advice you gave me really helped!

 - I appreciate your advice on the matter.